DeXoteric/cookie-autoclicker/README.md

 ## Notes

-- If you do not wish to install uBlock Origin, you can skip this step by commenting out the following line in the `setup` method:
+- If you do not wish to install uBlock Origin, you can skip this step by commenting out the following lines in the `setup` method:
   ```python
   # self.ublock_path: str = ("/path/to/addon")
   # self.driver.install_addon(self.ublock_path)